DOMjudge/domjudge/doc/manual/config-advanced.rst

 ------------------------------

 Some operations require you to clear the PHP/Symfony cache.
-To do this, execute the `webapp/bin/console` (see the Config checker in the admin interfae for the full filesystem path of your installation) binary with the `cache:clear` subcommand::
+To do this, execute the `webapp/bin/console` (see the Config checker in the admin interface for the full filesystem path of your installation) binary with the `cache:clear` subcommand::

   webapp/bin/console cache:clear